Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

 [*] Building AS-REQ (w/ PKINIT preauth) for: 'conti.ru\?????????????'
 [*] Target LUID : 3398571
 [*] Using domain controller: 10.0.20.11:88
-[X] KRB-ERROR (37) : KRB_AP_ERR_SKEWPS
+[X] KRB-ERROR (37) : KRB_AP_ERR_SKEW
 ```
-The error `KRB_AP_ERR_SKEWPS` indicates that we have a time drift with the DC, we need to change time of our client to comply with the server.
+The error `KRB_AP_ERR_SKEW` indicates that we have a time drift with the DC: we need to change time of our client to comply with the server.
 Fortunatly, the domain controller indicates its time in the Kerberos exchange:

 ![Kerberos SKEW](/assets/breizhctf-22-kerberos-skew.png)